alirezasaharkhiz9/undergraduate-project-computer-vision/README.md

 ### Overview

-This undergraduate project focuses on exploring and developing advanced techniques in computer vision, structured into two main sections: Classical Computer Vision and Modern Deep Learning-based Computer Vision.
+This undergraduate project focuses on exploring and developing advanced techniques in **computer vision**, structured into two main sections: **Classical Computer Vision** and **Modern Deep Learning-based Computer Vision**.
 The project begins by covering the fundamentals of image processing, video analysis, and classical object detection algorithms.
-In the second part, using cutting-edge tools like PyTorch, convolutional neural networks (CNN) will be implemented.
-The project also delves into modern techniques such as transfer learning, pre-trained models, and the emerging Vision Transformers.
+In the second part, using cutting-edge tools like PyTorch, **convolutional neural networks** (CNN) will be implemented.
+The project also delves into modern techniques such as transfer learning, **pre-trained models**, and the emerging **Vision Transformers**.
 Furthermore, efficient object detection with YOLO and facial recognition using deep learning will be thoroughly explored.

 ### Table of Contents